 - Centers for Medicare & Medicaid Services Quality Conference (2016)

 Mathematica was recognized at the CMS Quality Conference for “diligent work, authentic collaboration with patients, clinicians and partners and unprecedented national impact on patient safety in all U.S. hospitals.”
 Sue Felt-Lisk, senior researcher, also received a personal recognition presented by Paul McGann, Jean Moody-Williams, and Dennis Wagner together with the Partnership for Public Service.

 John Czajka, senior fellow, was named a 2016 recipient of the American Statistical Association Founders Award.
 The award recognizes members who have rendered distinguished service to the association.

-The article “2010 National and State Costs of Excessive Alcohol Consumption,” co-authored by Ellen Bouchery, was chosen as American Journal of Preventive Medicine’s 2015 paper of the year.
+The article “2010 National and State Costs of Excessive Alcohol Consumption,” co-authored by Mathematica’s Ellen Bouchery, was chosen as American Journal of Preventive Medicine’s 2015 paper of the year.

-Our disability staff won the 2015 National Academy of Social Insurance Working Together Challenge, which was launched to generate ideas for improving services and supports for working-age people with disabilities.
+Our disability research staff won the 2015 National Academy of Social Insurance Working Together Challenge, which was launched to generate ideas for improving services and supports for working-age people with disabilities.
 250 experts participated in the challenge.

 Our education researchers won the Walton Family Foundation Award for Best Academic Paper on School Choice and Reform 2014 for their article titled “Do KIPP Schools Boost Student Achievement?” published in Education Finance and Policy.